strongdm/comply/themes/comply-soc2/README.md

-narratives/     Narratives provide an overview of the organization and the compliance environment. policies/       Policies govern the behavior of employees and contractors. procedures/     Procedures prescribe specific steps that are taken in response to key events. standards/      Standards specify the controls satisfied by the compliance program. templates/      Templates control the output format of the HTML Dashboard and PDF assets.
+narratives/     Narratives provide an overview of the organization and the compliance environment. policies/       Policies govern the behavior of employees and contractors. procedures/     Procedures prescribe specific steps that are taken in response to key events. frameworks/     Frameworks specify the control criteria targeted by the compliance program. templates/      Templates control the output format of the HTML Dashboard and PDF assets.
 ```